 We also publish printed, video and audio editorials about worlding and fabulation in the virtual age, such as the latest issue of Klima magazine.
 We regularly run workshops and lectures in art schools such as ECAL in Lausanne, ERG in Brussels, ENSAD in Paris, Le Fresnoy in Tourcoing and Sciences Po Paris.

-Our recent productions include Flowers for Suzanne Clair by Lauren Moffat, May the moon meet us apart, may the sun meet us together by Rindon Johnson, and Phonocene by Vinciane Despret, Mélanie Courtinat, Antoine Bertin and Fabien Siouffi.
+We sometimes produce immersive artworks, translating radical thoughts into multi-sensory experiences with our curatorial programs such as Worlding with the trouble.
+Our recent productions include May the moon meet us apart, may the sun meet us together by Rindon Johnson, Flowers for Suzanne Clair by Lauren Moffatt, and Phonocene by Vinciane Despret, Mélanie Courtinat, Antoine Bertin and Fabien Siouffi.

-Fabbula is the brainchild of Fabien Siouffi, a 20 years experienced international executive in the interactive entertainment sector (Activision-Blizzard, Electronic Arts, Rockstar Games), now gone indie and focused on giving a voice and platform for artists, thinkers and activists working with immersive media.
+Fabbula is the brainchild of Fabien Siouffi, a 20 years experienced international executive in the interactive entertainment sector (Activision-Blizzard, Electronic Arts, Rockstar Games), now gone indie and focused on giving a voice and platform for artists, thinkers and visionaries working with immersive media.